glanzkaiser/glanzshamzs/ProjectChrono/chrono/src/Readme.md

 #### $Chrono_DIR = "/opt/hamzstlib/Physics/chrono-7.0.3/build/cmake"

+# Test it
+At this directory type:

+    mkdir build && cd build
+    cmake ..
+    make
+    ./myexe

 # Edit CMakeLists.txt
 You can edit the CMakeLists.txt to adjust with your target file, the default target is my_example.cpp